w3c/aria-practices/README.md

 1. Comment in an existing issue or raise a new issue, expressing your willingness to help and briefly summarizing the nature of your proposed resolution.
 2. An editor will confirm there are no conflicting plans and, if needed, provide guidance.
-3. Be sure you have ESLint configured as described below.
+3. Be sure you have linters installed and configured as described below.
 4. Read our wiki page about [submitting pull requests](https://github.com/w3c/aria-practices/wiki/Submitting-Pull-Requests).
 5. Do some fabulous work and submit a pull request.